No WE Without WHY

 This is clearly illustrated by the small number of people in most organisations who still understand, feel connected to and strive to create value for customers.

-It is axiomatic that we live in a world of constant change; a world that has become so unpredictable and uncontrollable that companies must be able to respond ever more rapidly in order to cope with murderous competition and simply to address changing customer needs.
+It is axiomatic (obvious) that we live in a world of constant change; a world that has become so unpredictable and uncontrollable that companies have to be be able to respond ever more rapidly in order to cope with murderous competition and to address changing customer needs.

 Non-negotiables are the parameters of 'purpose' that define the unique value-creating capability of the organisation.
 Defining the organisation 'at peak', this purpose differentiates it from all others.
 In practice it appears that those organisations that are conscious of their non-negotiables of purpose happen to be extremely successful and distinctive.
 Those leaders who have experience of working with non-negotiables also talk about them as being the DNA or the red thread that guides them in their evolutionary growth.